Margaret Reed Lewis: Cancer

 In 1951, Lewis isolated a spontaneous epidermoid carcinoma in a mouse lung, which became known as a Lewis lung carcinoma.
 This carcinoma was one of the earliest tumors that could be transplanted and used to determine if a compound had potential as an anticancer agent.
-It has played a significant role in more recent tumor models used in metastatic and angiogenesis studies as it is a highly malignant carcinoma, producing tumors when it was transplanted and increasing metastatic growth after the subcutaneously implanted carcinoma is removed.
+It has played a significant role in more recent tumor models used in metastatic and angiogenesis studies as it is a highly-malignant carcinoma, producing tumors when it was transplanted and increasing metastatic growth after the subcutaneously-implanted carcinoma is removed.

-Some of Margaret Reed Lewis’ research in the mechanics of cancer included myeloid infiltration and strangulation-induced atrophy of tumors in rats.
+Some of Margaret Reed Lewis's research in the mechanics of cancer included myeloid infiltration and strangulation-induced atrophy of tumors in rats.
 In her study on myeloid infiltration, Lewis found that this phenomenon occurred in the adrenals but was not common to all subjects tested with tumors.
 However, tumor growth seemed to be associated with the progression of neutrophilia in peripheral blood and myeloid hyperplasia in certain organs.
 In the tumor atrophy paper, Margaret Lewis showed that tumor tissue inactivated in environments devoid of sufficient circulation and continued to stay in this arrested state when transplanted to other rats.
 This led to absorption and resistance to viable tumor implantation.